rish-16/Angelfire/README.md

 	"menu-styles": {
 		"backgroundColor": "red",
 		"textColor": "white",
-		"header": "Options:" // displays this on-top of menu }
+		"header": "Section 1: " // displays this on top of menu options }
 }